mikebell/mikebell.io/content/cv.md

 * Ansible
 * Concourse

 **Cyber Essentials Plus** - I have run the company through the CE and CE+ audits to ensure that we're compliant with their standards.
 As part of this I've also started our investigation into ISO 27001.
-I chose to run this as a Kanban project to make sure it was visible to everyone what they had to provide and where we were going through the process.
+I chose to run Cyber Essentials project as a Kanban to make sure it was visible to everyone what they had to provide and where we were going through the process.
 It worked really well and there was a very quick turn around.

 **MOJ Judicial Appointments Commission** - Responsible for development and support of the JAC application system.